kmesiab/go-mesiab-sdk/README.md

 ## Makefile 🚀

-The include makefile template already includes a a lot of targets.
+The include makefile template already includes a lot of targets.
 The most important ones are:

 - `make build` - builds the project